aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 Your next step is to plan your next blog post.
 Set a deadline and time to work on it!

-Stay tuned for up coming posts on how you can add a custom domain name and guidelines for each post.
+Stay tuned for upcoming posts on how you can add a custom domain name and guidelines for each post.

 [5ReasonsPost]: {% post_url 2019-01-07-5-reasons-to-start-blogging %}  "5 Reasons you should Blog!"
 [GitHubLink]: https://Github.com "GitHub site"